vladbronfman/Abra-assignment/README.md

 Job runs in  slave of k8s Pod .
 The setup is due to absence of properly configured python3 on the host and restrictions of Jenkins image.

 Unfortunately, job implements only part of assignment's tasks: Code format,Lint,Unit Test, Container build
-As well it lacks proper error handling
+As well it lacks proper error handling, publish, reports and pretty much all proper features of build.